🍸 Complete Guide to Italian Aperitivo Culture

 Prosecco

-Serving: Chilled in a flute glass
+Serving: Best enjoyed chilled in a flute glass

 Americano